Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 #### Public facing

-Now, this is the first time I'm deploying a public facing interface.
+Now, this is the first time I'm deploying a public facing service.
 There are two options.
-I could use a LoadBalancer, because this API will be under heavy load.
+I could use a LoadBalancer because this API will be under heavy load.
 And if this would be deployed anywhere in production, then it should be a LoadBalancer.

 I'm doing this locally though with one node so something called a `NodePort` is enough.
 A `NodePort` exposes a service on each node's IP at a static port.
 If not specified, it will assign a random port on the host between 30000-32767.
 But it can also be configured to be a specific port, using `nodePort` in the yaml.
 To reach this service I will have to use `<NodeIP>:<NodePort>`.
 If more than one node is configured a LoadBalancer can multiplex them to a single IP.